synnastix/thirdearthstories/src/content/encyclopedia/nix.md

 ---
 title: Nix
 category: creature
-lead: A raccoon of no particular distinction who has, through a series of mundane behaviors, become the subject of at least four contradictory legends.
+lead: A raccoon of no particular distinction who has, through a series of mundane behaviors, become the subject of at least three contradictory legends.
 image: /images/nix.png
 meta:
   Species: Raccoon (Procyon)